yarnpkg/berry/packages/docusaurus/docs/getting-started/migration.md

 ### Setup your IDE for PnP support

-We've written a [guide](/getting-started/editor-sdks) entirely designed to explain how to use Yarn with your IDE.
-Make sure to take a look at it, and maybe contribute to it if some instructions are unclear or missing!
+Since Yarn Plug'n'Play doesn't generate `node_modules` folders, some IDE integrations may not work out of the box.
+Check our [guide](/getting-started/editor-sdks) to see how to fix them.

 ### Update your configuration to the new settings

-Yarn 2 uses a different style of configuration files than Yarn 1.
-While mostly invisible for the lockfile (because we import them on the fly), it might cause some issues for your rc files.
+Modern uses a different style of configuration files than Classic.
+While mostly invisible for the lockfile (because we convert them on the fly), it might cause some issues for your rc files.

-- The main change is the name of the file.
-Yarn 1 used `.yarnrc`, but Yarn 2 is moving to a different name: `.yarnrc.yml`.
-This should make it easier for third-party tools to detect whether a project uses Yarn 1 or Yarn 2, and will allow you to easily set different settings in your home folders when working with a mix of Yarn 1 and Yarn 2 projects.
+- Classic used `.yarnrc` files, but Modern now uses `.yarnrc.yml`.

 - As evidenced by the new file extension, the Yarnrc files are now to be written in [YAML](https://en.wikipedia.org/wiki/YAML).
-This has been requested for a long time, and we hope it'll allow easier integrations for the various third-party tools that need to interact with the Yarnrc files (think Dependabot, etc).

 - The configuration keys have changed.
 The comprehensive settings list is available in our [documentation](/configuration/yarnrc), but here are some particular changes you need to be aware of:

+  - We no longer read any settings from the `.npmrc` files.

   - Custom registries are now configured via [`npmRegistryServer`](/configuration/yarnrc#npmRegistryServer).

   - Registry authentication tokens are now configured via [`npmAuthToken`](/configuration/yarnrc#npmAuthToken).

-  - The `yarn-offline-mirror` has been removed, since the offline mirror has been merged with the cache as part of the [Zero-Install effort](/features/zero-installs).
-Just commit the Yarn cache and you're ready to go.

-### Don't use `.npmrc` files

-On top of their naming, the way we load the Yarnrc files has also been changed and simplified.
-In particular:

-- Yarn doesn't use the configuration from your `.npmrc` files anymore; we instead read all of our configuration from the `.yarnrc.yml` files whose available settings can be found in [our documentation](/configuration/yarnrc).

-- As mentioned in the previous section, the yarnrc files are now called `.yarnrc.yml`, with an extension.
-We've completely stopped reading the values from the regular `.yarnrc` files.

-- All environment variables prefixed with `YARN_` are automatically used to override the matching configuration settings.
-So for example, adding `YARN_NPM_REGISTRY_SERVER` into your environment will change the value of [`npmRegistryServer`](/configuration/yarnrc#npmRegistryServer).

 ### Take a look at our end-to-end tests

-We now run daily [end-to-end tests](https://github.com/yarnpkg/berry#current-status) against various popular JavaScript tools in order to make sure that we never regress - or to be notified when those tools do.
+We now run daily [end-to-end tests](https://github.com/yarnpkg/berry#current-status) against various popular JavaScript tools in order to make sure that we never regress - or be notified when third-party project ship incompatible changes.

 Consulting the sources for those tests is a great way to check whether some special configuration values have to be set when using a particular toolchain.